nats-io/nats-architecture-and-design/adr/ADR-13.md

 ### No Wait Pull Requests

-In order to get a response from the server rigth away, a client can make a pull request with the `no_wait` option enabled.
+In order to get a response from the server right away, a client can make a pull request with the `no_wait` option enabled.
 For example:

 ```shell